-In my counseling practice, with my domestic violence and anger management folks, I teach a model of grieving every anger management workshop, and way too frequently in my domestic violence classes.
+In my bereavement counseling practice, with my domestic violence and anger management folks, I teach a model of grieving every anger management workshop, and way too frequently in my domestic violence classes.

-Our culture no longer handles grief the way it used to and men in particular, although women are now doing it also, who get caught up in the stoic, 'I just get the job done mentality' will not process grief appropriately, and unprocessed grief will limit the ability to feel positively in the future.
+Our culture no longer handles grief the way it used to and men in particular, although women are now doing it also, get caught up in the stoic, 'I just get the job done mentality' will not process grief appropriately, and unprocessed grief will limit the ability to feel positively in the future.

 For example, not too many decades ago, when we were a more rural country, wakes were held in the home, and the family of the deceased would wear black for awhile to indicate to the community that they were letting go, and not so available to join in the usual village activities.
 We do not do that anymore.
 I have so many clients say they were told to "just get over it, and go to work" at the funeral of a loved one.
 While a return to normal routine is part of the process, "just get over it" may leave some stones unturned psychologically.